-Time and again Blitman & King has successfully represented unions against member lawsuits.
-Because of our experience in routinely handling such matters, we understand the complicated legal landscape that unions face when confronting duty of fair representation lawsuits.
+Time and again, Blitman & King has successfully defended unions against member lawsuits.
+Because of our experience in handling such matters, we understand the complicated legal landscape that unions face when confronting duty of fair representation, lawsuits.

-Although the union must make a good faith effort in representing the bargaining unit and investigating complaints, the union is not required to obtain a favorable resolution nor is the union required to follow the path that the grievant feels is best.
-It is often the case that a union makes every effort to best represent the unit and still finds itself subject to a DFR lawsuit.
+Although a union must make a good faith effort in representing the bargaining unit and investigating complaints, grievances, and the like, a union is not required to obtain a favorable resolution nor is it required to follow the path that the grievant feels is best.
+It is often the case that a union makes every effort to best represent a member and still finds itself subject to a DFR claim.
 When that occurs, we provide aggressive representation utilizing every mean and method available to defend the union.

 Who’s Who Legal Awards